ArchieV1/MidToC_Converter/README.md

-# Convert midi files to .c files
+# Convert .mid files to .c files
 Options to either made .c code for windows output or a buzzer on an arduino chip